aws-samples/amazon-eks-cicd-codebuild/README.md

 A: You need configure your CDK environment, check [this chapter](https://docs.aws.amazon.com/en_us/cdk/latest/guide/environments.html) in AWS CDK Developer Guide to configure your Environment correctly.

+Q:  when I `cdk deploy`, I got error while load metadata for public.ecr.aws/amazonlinux/amazonlinux:latest.

+A: Try to run below command.

+`docker pull public.ecr.aws/amazonlinux/amazonlinux:latest`

+If you encounter the following error

+>Error response from daemon: pull access denied for public.ecr.aws/amazonlinux/amazonlinux, repository does not exist or may require 'docker login': denied: Your authorization token has expired.
+Reauthenticate and try again.

+You may need docker login to authenticate against the ecr-public like

+`aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/amazonlinux`

 Q: How can I deploy to a default VPC or any existing one?

 A: